mixxxdj/manual/source/chapters/advanced_topics.rst

   To delete your library on Windows, delete the :file:`mixxxdb.sqlite` file in this folder.

-**Mac OS X**
+**macOS**
   The Mixxx library is stored in the :file:`Library/Application Support/Mixxx` folder in your home directory.
-To delete your library on Mac OS X type the following command into a terminal: ::
+To delete your library on macOS type the following command into a terminal: ::

        rm ~/Library/Application\ Support/Mixxx/mixxxdb.sqlite